 Story by Lisa Berretta and photos by Terry Georgia

-This past August, I attended the Unbridled Retreat at the Sylvan Dale Guest Ranch in Loveland, CO, located an hour’s drive from Denver in the foothills of the Front Range.
+Last year, I attended the Unbridled Retreat at the Sylvan Dale Guest Ranch in Loveland, CO, located an hour’s drive from Denver in the foothills of the Front Range.
 I didn’t know what to expect except that I love both horses and Colorado, and was very interested in discovering more about the “healing power of horses.”
 The experience was something way more than what I’d anticipated and one that I will continue to cherish.
+The next Sylvan Dale Ranch Retreat takes place August 23 – 26

 Devon Combs, a skilled horsewoman and leader of the Unbridled Retreat, started her company, Beyond the Arena, based on her personal healing through equine therapy, and her calling is to share this healing process with other women.
 She is a trained Gestalt Equine Coach, partners with horses as her co-facilitators, and describes Equine Gestalt Coaching in its simplest form as “healing and awakening through horses.”